rdandnayak/ansible/README.md

 ansible-playbook local.yml
 ```

-which will run all necessary packages in mentioned list above
+which will run all necessary packages in mentioned list above, inside container